-WPExplorer is one of the many Elite authors who discovered powerful capabilities of WPBakery Page Builder in early stages and has taken all the benefits of including it as a part of his themes in order enhance sales and capabilities of his products.
+WPExplorer is one of the many Elite authors who discovered the powerful capabilities of WPBakery Page Builder in the early stages and has taken all the benefits of including it as a part of his themes in order to enhance sales and capabilities of his products.

 Hi AJ, you have been on Envato for around 5 years already.
-Tell us how did you discover it and what were the main benefits to joining this marketplace?
+Tell us how did you discover it and what were the main benefits of joining this marketplace?

 I started my own store recently at AuthenticThemes but I still keep a portfolio at Envato and will be releasing products hopefully every month.
 Even though Envato takes a large portion of the sales to me it’s very small compared to all the advantages.

 - Envato does a lot of the advertising for you.